Rationale for the teaching of Music

 How we celebrate our Music learning

 We use both formative and summative assessment information in our Music lessons.
+As part of a Music lesson, staff will identify children who show aptitude or support others by differentiating resources and expected outcomes.
 Staff use this information to inform their short-term planning, adjusting opportunities accordingly.
 The assessment is embedded in our Charanga curriculum and allows teachers to highlight particular aptitude or identify those who need support.
 The Music teaching for each phase has been carefully mapped out and further broken down for each year group.
 This means that skills in music are progressive and build year on year.

-Currently our Music Assessment tasks are provided during specific weeks in order to assess what the children know in particular focus areas.
+Music assessment links closely to our progression map of skills.
+Each skill is taught and progression is recorded using videos or photographs.
 This allows the Subject Leader to identify areas of strength and weakness and plan for future development of the subject.
-However, this is currently under review and we hope to use the assessment framework embedded in the Charanga Music Scheme to provide further detailed assessment.
 Monitoring in Music includes lesson observations, learning walks, pupil/parent and/or staff voice, analysis of recorded information and collection of photographic evidence.
 All of this information is gathered and reviewed.
 It is used to inform further curriculum developments and provision is adapted accordingly.